carolinemyers/caroline-myers/README.md

 # Personal Website (GitHub Pages) — plain HTML/CSS/JS

+#This lives under 'website' in CM_Experiments.
+Add files as described below, and then re-upload the entire contents of website (NOT THE TOP FOLDER 'website' BUT EVERYTHING IN IT) to github.

-This is a **no-build-step** website: just static files.
-You edit JSON + drop in PDFs/images, push to GitHub, and GitHub Pages hosts it.
+Just static files.
+I edit JSON + drop in PDFs/images, push to GitHub, and GitHub Pages hosts it.

 ---